aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 26. On the Define stages page, accept all default configurations and click **Next**.

-27. Click **Create** and your API Gateway will automatically deploy.
+27. Click **Create** and your API Gateway should automatically deploy.

+28. There is one last thing you need to do - note down the **Invoke URL**.
+You can find this URL in the details by clicking on the name of your newly deployed API Gateway.
+You will need this endpoint to POST data from your Unity game so copy and paste it in a notepad or editor for later.

 Congratulations!
 You set up your API Gateway and your Lambda backend!
 Now to move onto creating the analytics pipeline.